hazemayman25/coding-challenge/README.md

 1. The source code took me 7 hours (30/10/2021 from 9 PM to 4 AM)
 2. This documentation took me an hour and a half (31/10/2021 from 12:30 PM to 2 PM)
+3. I apologize for any delays but It took much more time as this is literally my first time to use Nuxtjs and WindiCSS.

 ## Hosted link